Chocolate – a topic near and dear to my chocolate-covered heart.

 I’m a little embarrassed to say that I don’t have a favorite AIP cookbook.
 I have a whole bundle of AIP e-cookbooks but for the most part my recipes are found online.

-A few of my favorite go-to sites for recipes are Autoimmune Wellness (obviously), The Paleo Mom, Unbound Wellness, Phoenix Helix and A Squirrel in the Kitchen.
+A few of my favorite go-to sites for recipes are Autoimmune Wellness (obviously), Unbound Wellness, Phoenix Helix and A Squirrel in the Kitchen.

 Do you have any tips for those starting an elimination diet and setting up their kitchens for the first time?